simonorozcoarias/TIP_finder/README.md

 A pipeline that aim to find TIPs activity from TE dynamics, using the methodology proposed by TRACKPOSON [1] accelerating the execution time up to 55 times in huge genomic datasets.
 TIP_finder applies a parallel strategy to work under HPC techniques efficiently, and has the capacity of scalability over many computational nodes (or servers) and multi-core architectures, which make it especially functional for applications in massive sequencing projects that demands the current (post) genomic era.

 ### Prerequisites
 TIP_finder used following bioinformatic software: Bowtie2 (v.
 2.3.4.1) in order to map the paired reads of genomic data onto indexed consensus sequence of each TEs/HERVs family, Samtools (v.
 1.9) to process bowtie2 output and to keep only unmapped reads, bedtools (v.
 2.26.0) to split the reference genome into 10kb windows and to count reads in these windows, and NCBI-blastn (v.
 2.10.0) or Magic-BLAST to align the unmapped reads.
+Please go to Instalation section to see how to install them into an Anaconda environment.

 TIP_finder was developed using Python3 (3.8) and following libraries: sys, time, os, subprocess, argparse, MPI4py.
 In the other hand, TIP_finder_utils.py requires the additional libraries: math, Pandas, matplotlib, Seaborn and SciPy.